Employee Pulse Surveys: How to Create One with a Strong Response Rate

 Organizations of all sizes and industries use pulse surveys to stay connected with their employees’ needs and concerns.
 These surveys enable HR departments and management to quickly identify and address issues, track trends in employee sentiment over time, and measure the impact of new policies or initiatives.

-The key use of surveys, however, lies in acting on the employee feedback.
+The key use of surveys, however, lies in acting on employee feedback.
 This way, companies can improve employee engagement, retention, and overall workplace culture, affecting their overall productivity and profitability.

 What can an employee pulse check reveal about your team?